Transformative pathways: indigenous peoples and local communities leading and scaling up conservation and sustainable use of biodiversity

 State of implementation/results

-• The Project is now in its third year of implementation and has now a new project partner – PACOS Trust who is implementing the project in Malaysia.
+• The Project is now in its fourth year of implementation and now has a new project partner, PACOS Trust, which is implementing the project in Malaysia.

-• National partners are supporting indigenous and local communities in biodiversity conservation activities, development and implementation of community life plans, engagement with stakeholders in relation to communities‘ land rights and nature protection.
+• National partners are supporting indigenous and local communities in biodiversity conservation activities (such as reforestation, repopulation of native animal and plant species, heirloom seed exchanges and seed banks, prevention of land degradation and recovery of land and biodiversity), development and implementation of community life plans, cultural revitalisation, engagement with stakeholders in relation to communities‘ land rights and nature protection.

-• Community mapping and biodiversity monitoring programmes have been initiated and communities receive training and accompaniment in monitoring activities, including from ICCS at the University of Oxford, who has also been developing capacity-building materials and technical guidance documents.
-The first of these was published in May 2024 and provides practical guidance for indigenous peoples and local communities on community environmental monitoring (published in English, French, Spanish, Swahili and Thai).
-A similar guidance document on sustainable use will be published soon.
-Additionally, a comprehensive guidance document for conservation professionals on conservation and human rights will be published.
+• Community mapping and biodiversity monitoring programmes are ongoing and communities receive training and accompaniment in monitoring activities, including from ICCS at the University of Oxford, who has also been developing capacity-building materials and technical guidance documents, available in several languages on the project website.

-• Transformative Pathways website presents articles and publications from project partners in 5 languages (English, Spanish, Thai, Swahili and Ilocano).
+• Transformative Pathways website and newsletter present articles and publications from project partners in five languages - English, Spanish, Thai, Swahili and Ilocano.
+Some of the training materials are also available in French.
 Additional functions such as interactive maps and training materials depository are being developed.

 • The project supports participation of indigenous representatives at global and regional meetings related to CBD processes and organises side-events to highlight the importance of indigenous peoples’ contribution to biodiversity conservation.